What to do in Playa del Carmen?

 Discover Playa del Carmen activities for your upcoming vacation.
 It is a terrific destination to discover the surroundings, snorkel in the nearby reefs, scuba diving, or have a thrilling adventure amidst the jungle.

-Visitors can book tours from Playa del Carmen to get into the Maya world.
-Tulum archaeological site is the third most visited pre-Columbian remains in Mexico, and it is famous for being the only Maya city facing the Caribbean Sea and having a perimeter wall to prevent attacks.
+Visitors can book tours from Playa del Carmen to get into the Pre-Hispanic world.
+Tulum archaeological site is the third most visited pre-Columbian remains in Mexico, and it is famous for being the only city facing the Caribbean Sea and having a perimeter wall to prevent attacks.

 Tours in Playa del Carmen